The smarter way

 An ApiTransactionDetails class object is used to store transaction details.
 If provided, transaction details will not be requested from the backend, thereby reducing processing time.

-A theme class object is used for UI customization.
+A Theme class object is used for UI customization.
 All fields are optional and may include values for background colors, text colors, and fonts for various UI components.

 The callbacks are handled by the native frameworks.
 Please see the links here: